KinmatTech/Learnable-Version-Control-Task/README.md

 # Explain in simple terms git rebase and the command for it #
 The Git rebase command moves a branch to a new location at the head of another branch.
 The command for git rebase is git rebase --onto topicA~5 topicA~3 topicA

+# Explain in simple terms git cherry-pick and the command for it #
+git cherry-pick in git means choosing a commit from one branch and applying it to another branch.
+The command for git cherry-pick is git cherry-pick af02e0b